Mikescher/firefox-sync-client/README.md

 ===============================

 A commandline-utility to list/view/edit/delete entries in a firefox-sync account.
-Can be used to access bookmarks, passwords or custom data.
+Can be used to access bookmarks, passwords, forms, tabs, history or custom data.

 [![asciicast](https://asciinema.org/a/533143.svg)](https://asciinema.org/a/533143)